stocnet/MoNAn/README.md

 including some that mean old code written for older versions will not work anymore!

-Code use has been simplified, notably in
+Code use has been simplified; the most important changes are:

-- gofMobilityNetwork (no need to specify “simulations” anymore)
+- the cache is now hidden from the user and does not need to be create or specified in functions anymore

-- new functions to specify the model: createEffects and addEffect
+- there is a new way to specify the model with createEffects and addEffect

+- in gofMobilityNetwork there is no need to specify “simulations” anymore

-- new function to generate the process state: monanDataCreate
+- new way to generate the process state using monanDataCreate

 # MoNAn